-Whether the housing, which is the subject of the request, will be used by an individual considered disabled under the Acts.

-Whether the request for reasonable accommodation is necessary to make specific housing available to an individual with a disability under the acts.

-Whether the requested reasonable accommodation would impose an undue financial or administrative burden on the City.

-Whether the requested reasonable accommodation would require a fundamental alteration in the nature of a City program or law, including but not limited to land use, zoning, or the local coastal program.
+- Whether the housing, which is the subject of the request, will be used by an individual considered disabled under the Acts. - Whether the request for reasonable accommodation is necessary to make specific housing available to an individual with a disability under the acts. - Whether the requested reasonable accommodation would impose an undue financial or administrative burden on the City. - Whether the requested reasonable accommodation would require a fundamental alteration in the nature of a City program or law, including but not limited to land use, zoning, or the local coastal program. - Alternative reasonable accommodations that may provide an equivalent level of benefit.

+The City will update section 18.84.110 of the Municipal Code to remove the following two criteria from the list of factors considered when reviewing a request for a reasonable accommodation:
-Potential impact on surrounding uses.

-Physical attributes of the property and structures.
+- Potential impact on surrounding uses. - Physical attributes of the property and structures.